-o The SDP 'setup' attribute, defined in [RFC4145], is used to negotiate the DTLS roles;

-- o The SDP 'fingerprint' attribute, defined in [RFC4572], is used to provide the fingerprint value; and - The SDP 'dtls-connection' attribute, defined in this specification, is used to explicitly indicate whether a new DTLS association is to be established or a previous association is to be used.
+- o The SDP 'setup' attribute, defined in [RFC4145], is used to negotiate the DTLS roles; - o The SDP 'fingerprint' attribute, defined in [RFC4572], is used to provide a fingerprint value; and - The SDP 'dtls-id' attribute, defined in this specification, indicates a unique value associated with the DTLS association.
+The attribute value can be used to explicitly indicate the intention of establishing a new DTLS association.

 This specification does not define the usage of the SDP 'connection' attribute [RFC4145] for negotiating a DTLS connection.
-However, the attribute MAY be used if the DTLS connection is used together with another protocol, e.g. SCTP or TCP, for which the usage of the attribute has been defined.
+However, the attribute MAY be used if the DTLS association is used together with another protocol, e.g. SCTP or TCP, for which the usage of the attribute has been defined.